playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/index.md

 ## Asset Tasks

-When a source asset is uploaded that needs to be imported.
-PlayCanvas starts an Asset Task to perform this import process on our server.
+When a source asset is uploaded, PlayCanvas starts an Asset Task to perform this import process on our server.

 There are a variety of options available to tune the behavior of the import pipeline to suit your needs.